nguyentien98/laravel-extensions/.github/ISSUE_TEMPLATE/4_Documentation_issue.md

 ---
 name: ⛔ Documentation Issue
-about: Any documents problems about Laravel Extensions
+about: Feel free to raise documentation problems about Laravel Extensions!

 ---

-Each component has it's own README.md file, so please provide the exact component.
+Each component has it's own guide, so please provide the exact one that you think it may be incorrect.

 Thanks!